-Of the twenty-two Canadian urologists surveyed, 17 (77%) responded and 16 (73%) completed the survey in its entirety.
+entirety.
 Most practiced in an academic center and nearly half estimated treating more than 50 NOA patients per year (Table 3).

 Looking broadly, practitioners underestimated the threshold at which patients would consider further fertility treatment.
 To consider a new medical or surgical management, urologists had assumed a median minimum 5% and 10% respective increase (SD 4.8%, 11.7%) in sperm retrieval would be acceptable, and similarly a median minimum 5% and 10% respective increase (SD 4.9%, 10.7%) in live birth rates (Figure 1).
-Their opinion on the median maximal acceptable cost for patients for a 10% and 50% increase in live birth rate was \$10,000 and \$15,000 respectively (Figure 2).
+Their opinion on the median maximal acceptable costs for patients for a 10% and 50% increase in live birth rate were \$10,000 and \$15,000, respectively (Figure 2).